-For all five component univariate time series, a uDvine($2$) is selected according to the tree-by-tree sequential selection procedure.
-For NSW and QLD, a $t$-copula is selected for both tree 1 and tree 2.
-For VIC and SA, a $t$-copula and a Gumbel copula are selected for tree 1 and tree 2, respectively.
-For TAS, a BB8 copula is selected for both tree 1 and tree 2.
-For the cross-sectional dependence, to capture any seasonality in strength of dependence\footnote{\textcolor{black}{Note that STL only removes the seasonality for each univariate time series, but cannot remove the seasonality in the cross-sectional dependence.}}, we use a 5-dimensional time-varying $t$-copula, where the correlation matrix is designed to evolve similarly to the DCC model in \cite{Engle2002}~(see Section $\S6$ of the supplementary material for more detail).
+For the cross-sectional dependence, to capture any seasonality in strength of dependence\footnote{{Note that STL only removes the seasonality for each univariate time series, but cannot remove the seasonality in the cross-sectional dependence.}}, we use a 5-dimensional time-varying $t$-copula, where the correlation matrix is designed to evolve according to the DCC model in \cite{Engle2002}~(see Section \S6.1 of the supplementary material for more details).
 The estimated degree of freedom is 12.79 and the average estimated correlation matrix over the training set is reported in Table \ref{tcopula}.

-As shown in Figure \ref{NEM}, there are high voltage interconnectors between NSW and VIC, NSW and QLD, VIC and SA, and VIC and TAS.
-This pattern matches the estimated parameters of the cross-sectional time-varying $t$-copula in Table \ref{tcopula}.
-The average correlations of the four pairs are respectively 0.587, 0.430, 0.566 and 0.376, which are the highest correlations among all pairs.
-For demonstration purpose, we plot the time-varying average correlation across all five regions estimated by the time-varying $t$-copula in Figure \ref{TimeVaryingCor}, which shows strong evidence of seasonality and achieves peak correlation during winter time in Australia.
+As shown in Figure \ref{Electricity}(a), there are high voltage interconnectors between NSW and VIC, NSW and QLD, VIC and SA, and VIC and TAS.
+This pattern matches the estimated parameters of the cross-sectional $t$-copula in Table \ref{tcopula}.
+The average correlations of the four pairs are respectively 0.587, 0.430, 0.566 and 0.376, which are the highest correlations among all pairs. {For demonstration purpose, we plot the time-varying average correlation across all five regions estimated by the time-varying $t$-copula in Figure \ref{Electricity}(b), which shows strong evidence of seasonality and achieves peak correlation during winter time in Australia.}

+The VAR is specified according to AIC where a VAR(1) model is selected.
+A VAR(2) model is also implemented to investigate the effect of time lags on prediction.
+For a fair comparison, we also fit a VAR(1)-DCC model, where similar to the time-varying $t$-copula of CuDvine, the covariance matrix of the noise term in VAR(1) evolves based on the DCC model in \cite{Engle2002}~(see Section \S6.2 of the supplementary material for more details).

 We test the model performance on the one-day ahead prediction for each component univariate time series~(NSW, VIC, QLD, TAS, SA), the one-day ahead prediction for the difference between pairs of time series~(VIC-NSW, QLD-NSW, TAS-NSW, SA-NSW, QLD-VIC, TAS-VIC, SA-VIC, TAS-QLD, SA-QLD, SA-TAS), and the one-day ahead prediction for the demand-weighted price of all five time series.
 On day $t$, denote the price for the five regions as NSW$_t$, VIC$_t$, QLD$_t$, TAS$_t$ and SA$_t$, and the demand-weighted price is defined to be the demand-normalized average price over the five regions